radian-software/straight.el/README.md

 straight-freeze-versions` will prompt you to first reload your init-file.

+**Note: reloading your init-file must have the effect of running all of the same `straight.el`-related functions again.
+For example, if you bootstrap `straight.el` in a sub-file that you only `require` instead of `load`, then the reloading functionality will not work correctly and you may receive the message `Caches are still outdated; something is seriously wrong`.
+See [#437] for discussion.**

 ## Comparison to other package managers

 (Disclaimer: while I try to be as objective and comprehensive as